Scientific Name

 Light: C. capitella subsp. nodulosa prefers full sun to partial shade.
 However, intense afternoon sun in the hottest period of summer can burn the leaves of the plant.
 A place with morning sun and afternoon shade would be perfect.
 Indoors, place your plants in a window where they receive at least 6 hours of direct sunlight.

-Fertilizing: C. capitella subsp. nodulosa does not need much feeding but will benefit from a small amount of organic fertilizer in mid-spring when it starts actively growing.
+Fertilizing: C. capitella subsp. nodulosa does not need much feeding but will benefit from a small amount of organic fertilizer when it starts actively growing in mid-spring.

 Propagation: This succulent is generally started by leaves or stem cuttings.
 It can also be grown from seeds and offsets.
 The easiest way is to propagate C. capitella subsp. nodulosa from a single leaf, while using stem cuttings is the fastest way to get a decent-sized plant.
-These processes are most successful if done at the beginning of the period of active growth.
+These processes are most successful at the beginning of the active growth period.
 Sow the seeds in the spring or summer.
-Propagating by dividing offsets is very easy because the parent plant has already done most of the work for you.
+Propagating by dividing offsets is easy because the parent plant has already done most of the work for you.

 Learn more at How to Grow and Care for Crassula.